Basic Science Education

 Health Systems Science and Interprofessional Practice

 Throughout the health systems science curriculum, various topical threads are placed.
-The faculty of Basic Science Education bridge and integrate content threads, such as nutrition, both vertically and horizontally to generate an appreciation for how basic content can be used across the health systems science and interprofessional practice domain.
+The faculty of Basic Science Education bridge and integrate content threads both vertically and horizontally to generate an appreciation for how basic content can be used across the health systems science and interprofessional practice domain.